mochoy/nerf-ammo-counter/README.md

 - Go to https://github.com/etnom/nerf-ammo-counter, click the **Download ZIP** button and save the ZIP file to a convenient location on your PC.
 - Uncompress the downloaded file.
 This will result in a folder containing all the files for the library, that has a name that includes the branch name, usually **nerf-ammo-counter-master**.
-- Rename the folder to just **nerf-ammo-counter**.
-- Copy the renamed folder to the Arduino/libraries folder.
+- Rename the folder to just **nerf-ammo-counter**. r- Copy the renamed folder to the Arduino/libraries folder.
 - Open the folder **Libraries** in **nerf-ammo-counter**.
 Copy the three folders out to the Arduino/libraries folder.

 ### 2) Importation
-In an Arduino sketch, include the requirfed libraries:
+In an Arduino sketch, include the required libraries:

 ```
 #include <Adafruit_GFX.h>